List of Amazon products and services: Digital content

-In July 2010, Amazon announced that e-book sales for its Kindle reader outnumbered sales of hardcover books for the first time ever during the second quarter of 2010.
+In July 2010, Amazon announced that e-book sales for its Kindle reader outnumbered sales of hardcover books for the first time during the second quarter of 2010.
 Amazon claims that, during that period, 143 e-books were sold for every 100 hardcover books, including hardcovers for which there is no digital edition; and during late June and early July, sales rose to 180 digital books for every 100 hardcovers.

 On March 22, 2011, Amazon launched the Amazon Appstore for Android devices and the service was made available in over 200 countries.
 Also in 2011, Amazon announced that it was releasing a Mac download store to offer dozens of games and hundreds of pieces of software for Apple computers.

 In January 2013, Amazon launched AutoRip, a digital music service.
 The service allows customers to receive a free MP3 copy of select CDs purchased through Amazon.
 Amazon announced in September 2013 that it would launch Kindle MatchBook in October 2013, a similar service for books allowing customers who buy books from Amazon to acquire an e-book copy for free, or at a discounted price of US$3 or less.
 MatchBook was launched on the company's site on October 29, 2013.

 In October 2016, Amazon Music released a music streaming service called "Amazon Music Unlimited".
 Unlike Prime Music with its somewhat limited catalog, this stand-alone music streaming service has "tens of millions" of songs and is intended to compete with music streaming leaders such as Spotify and Pandora Radio.
 It has a similar price structure, albeit with a $2/month discount for Amazon Prime members.

 Amazon Studios

-Amazon Studios is a corporate division that develops television shows, movies and comics from online submissions and crowd-sourced feedback.
+Amazon Studios is a corporate division that develops television shows, movies, and comics from online submissions and crowd-sourced feedback.
 It was started in late 2010.
 Content would be distributed through Amazon Video, Amazon's digital video streaming service, and a competitor to services like Netflix and Hulu.
 For films, Warner Bros. is a partner.